 - Insurance Law

-Both individuals and businesses eventually have to maintain some kind of insurance.
-Some types of insurance, like health insurance and car insurance, are required by law.
+Both individuals and businesses have insurance policies.
+Some types of insurance, like health insurance and automobile insurance, can be required by law.

 The main purpose of insurance is to limit liability after an accident or unexpected occurrence that results in property damage or injury.
-People often pay high premiums for coverage because they believe the insurance company will adequately compensate for losses associated with the accident.
+People often pay high premiums for coverage because they believe the insurance company will adequately compensate for losses associated with the accident or loss.

 Many times, however, insurance companies will attempt to offer the lowest possible settlement or deny a claim altogether.
-If this happens, it is crucial that you seek an experienced insurance defense attorney.
+If this happens, it is crucial that you seek an experienced insurance law attorney in Sarasota, FL, to help you maximize the benefits paid by the insurance company.

 Attorney for Insurance Law in Sarasota, Florida